 ICC oversees and provides financial support to the Layette Program, through which individual ICC members sew basic infant gowns and blankets to be assembled into layettes for newborns of indigent mothers.
 The layettes are delivered to the Fredericksburg area health departments.
 Volunteers are needed to sew the layette items.

 School Dressing Days

 Becky Paul: 540-220-7161

-School Dressing Days is an annual event that is held each August, which provides new school clothes and supplies to financially disadvantaged families in the city of Fredericksburg and the counties of Caroline, King George, Spotsylvania, and Stafford.
-Each August, approximately 1,000 children receive clothes and supplies in preparation for the opening of schools, through the financial contributions of ICC and its member religious communities and private donations.
+School Dressing Days is an annual event that is held each July or August, which provides new school clothes and supplies to financially disadvantaged families in the city of Fredericksburg and the counties of Caroline, King George, Spotsylvania, and Stafford.
+Each year, approximately 1,000 children receive clothes and supplies in preparation for the opening of schools, through the financial contributions of ICC and its member religious communities and private donations.
 ICC’s School Dressing Days Committee meets monthly throughout the year, planning and purchasing clothes and supplies.
 Volunteers are greatly needed for this event.
 Financial donations are also greatly appreciated.